 Working through your business plan, and starting with a one-page pitch, can help you test the viability of your business idea long before launching.
 You can get feedback from others and try different aspects of your business as you go through creating your business name, branding, mission statement, and execution.
 This can be as simple as having a mentor or partner review elements of your plan, or conducting market research and speaking directly to your potential customer base.

 Your plan and your business will improve if you review and test each element.
 This will save you time and prevent you from spending hours creating a strategy that isn’t possible.
+Which means you will need to ensure your business strategy and transformation ideas are in place.

 Set goals and objectives